PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 ### 5.3 Acceptance Criterias
 In order to determine this IT project as successful, Kritical Hit must meet all the following criterias:

-- The user is able to navigate through the app and interact with the different UI elements without important lagging issues.
+- The user can seamlessly navigate the application and interact with all UI components without experiencing significant lag or input delay.
-- The user can create his own battle template and test it on a simulator.
+- Users are able to create their own custom battle rules using the provided tools and test them within the built-in simulator.
-- The user can save at least 10 battle templates in the app's database.
-- The app does not present any forms of crash or bugs that could hinder the quality of the app.
+- The application runs without crashing and does not exhibit any critical bugs that would negatively impact the user experience.
-- The app does not return any error after being launched.
-- The player using the simulator to test his template must not know any latency and feels like he is playing a game.
+- The app launches cleanly without throwing errors, regardless of the platform or device used.
+- The simulator offers a responsive, fluid experience where users testing their templates perceive it as playing an actual game, with no noticeable latency.

 ### 5.4 Out of Scope
 Severals features were considered but they won't be implemented in the product: